Meet The Team

 Founder & Executive Director

 Desirée Brown is a poet & writer.
 She received her B.A. from University of North Carolina-Charlotte and her M.F.A. from New York University.
-She has worked one-on-one with poets Ishion Hutchinson, Catherine Barnett, Matthew Rohrer, Nick Laird, and more.
 Her work has appeared in Hedge Apple Magazine, Unlikely Stories, The Woven Tale Press, Sanskrit, and The Scene & Heard Journal.
-Today she teaches college courses in English and Creative Writing, manages the Young Eager Writers Association & Conference, and writes poetry and fiction.
+Today she lives in Atlanta, Georgia teaching college courses in English and Creative Writing, managing the Young Eager Writers Association & Conference, and writing poetry.

 Michael Evans (he/him)

 Michael Evans has published three novels and four novellas at only seventeen.
 As the author of Control Freakz, a post-apocolyptic thriller series, he's is driven to write every day to hopefully shed light on the dark prospects of the future, and to spread the message that humans are the control freaks of our own future.

 Aina is an aspiring Malaysian writer who rediscovered her passion for writing whilst taking a gap year prior to starting university and is currently a psychology undergraduate student.
 She’s the type of person to buy discounted books she’s never heard of over books that are popular on social media in hopes of finding a gem she wasn’t expecting.
 She aspires to make a positive difference in the lives of the people she meets and the places she goes.
 She also wishes to bring about positive social change through learning, reading and writing and hopes to understand how to navigate our wide world better just a little more everyday.

 Program Lead (Writing Group)